 Overview:

-Vote Early Day is all about encouraging your customers to cast their ballot early by making it fun and easy!
-This is the perfect opportunity to both draw customers in with an exciting celebration and to show your community how much your business cares about our democracy.
+Vote Early Day is an opportunity to encourage your customers to cast their ballot early by making it fun and easy!
+It is the perfect opportunity to have an exciting celebration and show your community how much your business cares about our democracy.
 For even more exposure, you can post about your activation online and use #VoteEarlyDay to amplify the celebration to a national audience.

 Examples:

-• Create a promotional campaign around voting early:
+- Create a promotional campaign around voting early: [Tier 2 – Community Impact]

 Draw customers into your business with a special Vote Early Day celebration, decorate your space with Vote Early Day posters and swag, and set up a display to hand out resources for voting early.
-Have your employees wear Vote Early Day gear—we’ll send the buttons and stickers!
+Have your employees wear Vote Early Day gear—we’ll send the stickers and posters! - Lean into what makes your business unique: [Tier 2 – Community Impact]

-With any of these celebrations, include a Call to Action.
-Help your customers make a plan (using our online voter tool or by filling out a postcard for how they will cast their ballot early.
+With any of these celebrations, include a “call to action.”
+Help your customers make a plan to vote early using our online voter tool or by filling out a plan-to-vote postcard.

 Why this celebration works:

-With a special event, people have a fun reason to both cast their ballot and engage with your business on Vote Early Day.
+With a special event, people have a fun reason to cast their ballot and engage with your business on Vote Early Day.
 Instead of being just an item on their to-do list, voting becomes the highlight of their day!
-A community celebration is also a low barrier to entry into the civic space for people who are intimidated by political- and election-related discourse.
+A community celebration is also a low barrier to entry into our democracy for people intimidated by politics.

 Celebrate by Sharing the Tools to Vote Early